Here we’ll extensively cover the best methods for detailing your car’s interior.

-Regular vacuuming and dusting of your car’s interior is the best way to keep it looking good.
+Obviously, regular vacuuming and dusting is needed to keep any interior looking great.
 However, surface cleaning alone is not enough.
-Two to three times a year you will need to detail the upholstery to keep it looking its best.
+Two to three times a year you will need to detail the upholstery to maintain a like-new appearance.

 The interior of your car takes a lot of abuse.
 Unlike the inside of your home, which has many times more square footage, the inside of your car gets repeated and concentrated traffic.

 It’s not necessary to fully detail the inside of your car each time you wash it.
-Unless you’ve been to the beach, out in the mud, or tracking in grass and leaves, you can probably get away with vacuuming and a quick wipe-down every couple of weeks.
+Unless you’ve been to the beach, out in the mud, or tracking in grass and leaves, you can get away with vacuuming and a quick wipe-down every couple of weeks.

 Here’s what I recommend as a weekly routine for the interior: